stoerr/chatGPTtools/docs/dictation/spec.md

 In file [whisperspec.html](whisperspec.html) there is a specification for the [OpenAI whisper API](https://platform.openai.com/docs/api-reference/audio/createTranscription).
 The optional parameter prompt should be filled with the entire text in the textarea up to the current cursor position.

+When inserting the new dictation into the text - make sure that a space (or other whitespace) separates the text before the new transcribed text fragment, and a space (or other whitespace) separates the transcribed text fragment from the rest of the text.

 The "Help" button should open the help dialog with a summary of the functionality of the app and a button to close it.